Congratulations to the

 Marine Gifts, founded in 2011, is the first and only Vietnamese social enterprise that aims to improve lives of poor women living in and around marine protected areas by giving them employment opportunities and living skills training.
 Women are equipped with essential skills to be able to make handicrafts from marine by-products (such as dead shells, seeds of mangrove plants, and so on) and to provide community-based eco/cultural tourism services.
 With capital gains, Marine Gifts is taking a lead role in raising awareness through activities on marine conservation and community development works.
 Thanks to excellent tourism development potential and also availability of resources and markets for handicraft-making in coastal areas of Vietnam and Southeast Asia, Marine Gifts plans to expand our business to benefit disadvantaged people in vulnerable ecological areas in other countries that actively contribute to balance governments’ purposes of natural resource conservation and local people’s development needs.

-Micro Oasis (MO) offers affordable integrated agricultural services and holistic dry land irrigation solutions for farmers by applying Pitcher Fertigation System.
+Micro Oasis (MO) offers new affordable integrated agricultural services and holistic dry land irrigation solutions for farmers by applying Pitcher Fertigation System.
 It is a combination of irrigation and fertilization method applied in dry land by inserting specially made clay-pitchers into the land.
 MO aims to improve dry land farmers’ quality of life by developing their farming and management skills as well as boosting their dry land productivity.
 MO uses a sociocultural approach to engage with farmers and local communities to grow and sustain the market demand.
 As a result, it will ensure sustainable financial return on investment.

 Every five seconds one person in the world goes blind.
 This huge group of people have been technologically neglected and socially marginalized in this information era.
 Because of their visual impairment, it is extremely difficult for them to acquire information in the form of printed text.
 Snewfly is a hi-tech company that offers innovative solutions to help the visually impaired smooth and expand their reading experience.
 Our first generation product, SmartEye Reader, is a portable reading device that is designed to translate printed text directly into human voice for the purpose of daily browsing as well as educational nourishing.
 In a unique fashion, SmartEye Reader will provide blind users with affordable and easy access to paper media.
 By 2017, with the joint efforts from government and partners, we expect to release a series of regionally-customized SmartEye Readers to reach out to the majority of the blind population in China as well as in other countries.